Fire truck overturns - Farmville

 Units are currently responding to an overturned Hampden Sydney Volunteer Fire Department fire engine.

 The incident occurred at approximately 4:45 p.m.
 Thursday, Sept.
-17 in the 2000 block of Redd Shop Road in Hampden Sydney.
+17 in the 2000 block of Redd Shop Road.
 The exact cause of the crash is unknown at this time.

 This is a developing story.
 The story will be updated when more information becomes available.